We are passionate about social justice and transformative defense.

 Co-Founder, Secretary

 Maitreya Badami is a faculty member in the Political Science and Criminal Justice Department at Chico State, following a 23-year career in criminal law at the trial, appellate, and post-conviction levels.
 She previously taught and practiced at the Northern California Innocence Project, focusing on wrongful convictions and eyewitness misidentification.
 Maitreya has served as a public defender and indigent defense attorney across multiple courts, including the Ninth Circuit.
 She holds a BA from the University of Georgia and a JD from UC Berkeley School of Law.
-At Chico State, she supervises at the Community Legal Information Center and directs the Trial and Appellate Advocacy program.
+At Chico State, she supervises at the Community Legal Information Clinic and directs the Trial and Appellate Advocacy program.

 -